10sharmashivam/hyperparameter_optimisation_pytorch/optuna-optimization-for-PyTorch-CNN-main/README.md

 # Hyperparameter optimization study for a PyTorch CNN with Optuna.

-This project includes a hyperparameter optimization study of a PyTorch Convolutional Neural Network for the MNIST dataset of handwritten digits using the hyperparameter optimization framework Optuna.
+Hyperparameter optimization study of a PyTorch Convolutional Neural Network for the MNIST dataset of handwritten digits using the hyperparameter optimization framework Optuna.